The Birmingham Project

 Birmingham Scholar students’ enrolment

-If you are a first year undergraduate Birmingham Scholar student, you will be granted early access to enrolment through the Birmingham Scholar Canvas course in April 2024 (dates TBC).
+If you are a first year undergraduate Birmingham Scholar student, you will be granted early access to enrolment through the Birmingham Scholar Canvas course from Monday 25 March 2024.

 All first year undergraduate students’ enrolment

-The enrolment period for The Birmingham Project 2023/24 for all first year undergraduate students will open in April 2024 (dates TBC).
+The enrolment period for The Birmingham Project 2023/24 for all first year undergraduate students will open Monday 8 April 2024.